rphv/bbb/README.md

 The repository includes a bash script `rc.local` that clones this repository and starts the Python script.
 It is designed to be copied to the /etc directory of the target Raspberry Pi & executed on boot.

-On start, Bridger Bowl's graphql endpoint is queried to fetch the current weather conditions at a specific weather station.
-If the request fails, it will be retried up to MAX_RETRIES with an exponential backoff.
+On start, Bridger Bowl's graphql endpoint is queried to fetch the amount of new snow at the top of the Bridger lift.
+If there's any new snow, a pulsing "falling pixel" animation is started on the LED grid.
+The number of falling pixels is set to the number of inches of new snow (rounded up).
+If there's no new snow, the windspeed is checked at the Bridger lift midway station.
+If the windspeed is greater than 4 mph, a "blowing pixel" animation is started on the LED grid.
+The number of blowing pixels is the difference between the current windspeed and 4 mph.

+If neither target weather condition is met, the display is turned off.

 The endpoint is queried at a configurable interval (default 10 min) to refresh the weather data.
+If an endpoint request fails, it will be retried up to MAX_RETRIES with an exponential backoff.

 Valid values for Bridger Bowl weather stations include: